HappySeaFox/sail/FAQ.md

 ## What pixel formats SAIL is able to read?

-SAIL codecs (plugins) always try to support as much input pixel formats as possible.
-The list of pixel formats that can be read by SAIL is plugin-specific and is not publicly available.
+SAIL codecs always try to support as much input pixel formats as possible.
+The list of pixel formats that can be read by SAIL is codec-specific and is not publicly available.

-For example, some plugins may be able to read just 3 input pixel formats.
+For example, some codecs may be able to read just 3 input pixel formats.
 Other may be able to read 10.

 ## What pixel formats SAIL is able to output after reading an image file?

 SAIL is always able to output pixels in the `BPP32-RGBA` and `BPP32-BGRA` pixel formats after reading.
-Most plugins are able to output the `SOURCE` pixel format as well.
-Some plugins support even more output pixel formats.
+Most codecs are able to output the `SOURCE` pixel format as well.
+Some codecs support even more output pixel formats.
-Use `sail_plugin_info_from_extension() -> plugin_info -> read_features -> output_pixel_formats` to determine
+Use `sail_codec_info_from_extension() -> codec_info -> read_features -> output_pixel_formats` to determine
-the list of supported output pixel formats per plugin.
+the list of supported output pixel formats per codec.

-Use the `SOURCE` pixel format (if it's supported by the plugin) to request the original image pixels.
+Use the `SOURCE` pixel format (if it's supported by the codec) to request the original image pixels.
 For example, one may want to work with CMYK pixels in a print image without converting them to RGB.

 ## What pixel formats SAIL is able to write?

-SAIL codecs (plugins) always try to support as much output pixel formats as possible.
-The list of pixel formats that can be written by SAIL is plugin-specific and is publicly available in every .plugin.info file.
-It can be accessed through `sail_plugin_info_from_extension() -> plugin_info -> write_features -> pixel_formats_mapping_node`.
+SAIL codecs always try to support as much output pixel formats as possible.
+The list of pixel formats that can be written by SAIL is codec-specific and is publicly available in every .codec.info file.
+It can be accessed through `sail_codec_info_from_extension() -> codec_info -> write_features -> pixel_formats_mapping_node`.

 `pixel_formats_mapping_node` is a map-like linked list describing what pixel formats SAIL is able to write from